values shutterstock_1303124506 smaller

 Mary, on the other hand, feels stressed by the suggestion.
 A little more digging reveals that this is the only time she has with her two grown daughters.

-Mary is remarried, which means her husband isn’t the girls’ father, and the girls have families of their own.
-The only time and the only way they can connect for cherished mother-daughter time is for meals out, which they did a couple times a month.
+The only time and the only way they can connect for cherished mother-daughter time is for meals out, which they do a couple times a month.

 By using a values-based money management approach, Mary decides to keep one of the meals out per month to ensure she retains some quality time with her daughters, and she decides to give up another expense which she values less.